 - Select the appropriate workgroup, and then click the products icon () in the top navigation bar.

-Enter the customer’s email domain.
+- Enter the customer’s email domain.

 - Expired or Temporary Password Settings: Choose the password setting that applies to your customer’s environment:

-- Choose Enable users with temporary or expired passwords to set their own passwords if your customer uses Office 365 to manage user accounts and password policies.
+- Choose Enable users with temporary or expired passwords to set their own passwords.
+If your customer uses Microsoft 365 to manage user accounts and password policies.
 With this setting selected, the DeploymentPro wizard that runs on the customer’s computers will prompt users to enter a new password when their password is expired or set to temporary.
-DeploymentPro automatically updates Office 365 with the password that Users enter.
-Important: The Users must know their current expired or temporary password.
+DeploymentPro automatically updates Microsoft 365 with the password that users enter.

 - Choose Do not allow users to set their own passwords if your customer manages their user accounts and password policies using ADFS.
 With this option selected, all user password resets are managed by the company’s IT department.